Behavioral Logic Software Architecture

 If this is set to true, the behaviors module is bypassed.
 A user interface is available that monitors perceptions and displays them both as raw data and as first-person visualizations that can be naturally understood by a human pilot.
 Controls are exposed in the UI to send commands directly to the actions module.
 Manual mode should be able to be toggled on and off dynamically.

-An advanced feature of a virtual environment (after being an accurate replication of the robot's target habitat) is the ability to control time.
+An advanced feature of a game environment (after being an accurate replication of the robot's target habitat) is the ability to control time.
 Simulation speed should be able to decrease to fine-tune precise actions, or increase to quickly test the long-term effects of behaviors.
 It should be able to rewind to an earlier state.

 Programmed Intelligence Architecture